-None of these theories have been proved—and to this day, Jerome’s identity is still a conundrum.
+None of these theories have been proven—and to this day, Jerome’s identity is still a conundrum.

 In October 1945, a deaf teenager was found wandering the streets of Jacksonville, Illinois, unable to speak, sign, or otherwise communicate.
-The only thing he could write was the name “Lewis.”
-After trying for some time to locate his relatives and failing, a judge sentenced him to the state’s mental health system, and as he was the 24th nameless person to enter the system, he became known as John Doe No. 24 (and not Lewis, mystifyingly).
+The only thing he could write was the name Lewis.
+After trying for some time to locate his relatives and failing, a judge sentenced him to the state’s mental health system.
+He was the 24th nameless person to enter the system, so he became known as John Doe No. 24 (and not Lewis, mystifyingly).
 The name ended up sticking with him until he died.

 After being subjected to abuse for years in the state mental institution, things got worse for John, as he eventually lost his eyesight as well, possibly as a side effect of diabetes.
 Once that happened, he was transferred to several different nursing homes after 30 years in the federal mental health system.
 He was reported to have kept his sense of humor, though, and was a cheerful guy who enjoyed dancing to music, feeling the vibrations.